-The SRPA membership designation is held by professionals who provide a wide range of services on all types of real property related to providing, opinions of value and review, among other things.
-Property types may include valuation of commercial, industrial, agricultural, residential, and vacant land.
+The SRPA membership designation is held by professionals who provide a wide range of services on all types of real property related to providing opinions of value and review, among other things.
+Property types may include the valuation of commercial, industrial, agricultural, residential, and vacant land.

 The requirements that an appraiser must have fulfilled for the SRPA designation were as follows: